Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-In \cref{fig:sim:tab_ce} and the two right-most columns of \cref{tab:sim:random_linear_results} we repeated the same experiments using \cref{alg:main_CE}.
+In \cref{fig:sim:tab_ce} and the two right-most columns of \cref{tab:sim:random_linear_results} we repeat the same experiments using \cref{alg:main_CE} (thus, the results for the untrained algorithm remain the same).
 The CE variant consistently outperforms \cref{alg:main} across nearly all scenarios (with an average suboptimality of $11\%$ instead of $30\%$).
-This improvement stems from the reduced complexity of the CE formulation: since the optimization parameter no longer includes the prediction model, the decision space is significanly smaller.
-By lowering the number of decision variables, the CE algorithm tends to locate local minimizers more effectively.
+This improvement stems from the reduced complexity of the CE formulation: since the optimization parameter no longer includes the prediction model, the decision space is significantly smaller, and the CE algorithm tends to locate local minimizers more effectively.